 some of the marketing analytics services you might use to see what’s commonly used.
 A Google Analytics account will allow you to measure your

-conversions and traffic, rank your content’s effectiveness and analyze your social media engagement, for instance, and it defines several metrics you could
+conversions and traffic, rank your content’s effectiveness and analyze your social media engagement, for instance, and it provides several metrics you could

 incorporate into your strategy.

 While it’s nice to think that a digital marketing strategy can be low-cost and viral, the most effective marketers still spend money.
 Paid search is the single

 biggest advertising market online, and it has a proven track record for delivering results.